githubsands/liquidity-engine/README.md

 # High level

-Builds a live orderbook from http snapshots from N configurable exchanges and updates it through websocket depth updates.
+Builds a live orderbook from http snapshots from N configurable exchanges and then updates the orderbook through soft real time websocket depth updates.
 After a update the best ten asks and bids aswell as well as the spread are provided through a grpc server endpoint

 # Lower level